northswiss/jekyll-boilerplate/_posts/2016-06-01-your-filename.md

 ###Can you please introduce yourself, your role, and your company?

 My name is Jessica Fromm.
-I am the Office Manager at the Headquarters of GetYourGuide Deutschland GmbH in Berlin
+I am the Office Manager at the Headquarters of GetYourGuide Deutschland GmbH in Berlin.